 A classic punching bag can also be a great aid for you to start your training.
 Remember, we said you should work on proper striking techniques with gloves before you try to perform them without gloves?
 Well, the best way to do that is with a punching bag, so you should consider buying one.

-- One Heavy Duty Canvas Punching Bag
+Last Punch Heavy Duty Punching Bag with Chains

 4. Hand Grips

 The hand grips are an incredible way of building up muscle strength both in your hand and your forearm.
 The classic grip trainers are all you need.
-But, some advanced grips can digitally measure the strength of your hand grip as well as its speed, so you can keep track of your progress.